Case Details

 Legislation Referenced

-- Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act (Cap 65A, 2000 Rev Ed) — s 47 (mentioned in the factual background)
+- Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act (Cap 65A, 2000 Rev Ed) (“CDSA”), including s 47 (as referenced in the investigative context)

 Cases Cited